fyrkov/refcards/AWS/ASG.md

 #### Multi-AZ
 ASG can work across multiple AZs in an AWS Region.\
 ASG can't contain EC2 instances from multiple regions.

+#### Instance tenancy in VPC
+By default, all instances in the VPC run as shared tenancy instances.\
+When you create a launch configuration, the default value for the instance placement tenancy is `null` and the instance tenancy is controlled by the tenancy attribute of the VPC.\
+You can specify the instance placement tenancy for your launch configuration as `default` or `dedicated` and thus override VPC setting.